-groups are chosen by audition and advanced in the competition based on judges' eliminations until the finale, where the winners are determined by viewer votes.
+A cappella groups are chosen by audition and advanced in the competition based on judges' eliminations until the finale, where the winners are determined by viewer votes.
+Season 4 changed this to the judges choosing the final winner.
 The winning group receives a cash prize and a Sony Music recording contract.

 This show contains examples of:

 - A Cappella: The show features only these groups.

 - Author Appeal: More like Judge Appeal; most of the judges have a background working with a cappella (Ben produced an album of covers of his songs done by college a cappella groups, Sara was in UCLA Awaken during her college years, and Boyz II Men and 98 Degrees still regularly perform songs this way).

 - Basso Profundo: Many, but season 3's Avi Kaplan from Pentatonix and season 4's Tim Foust from Home Free are the most prominent examples.